akhilkurnool/rudderstack-node-backend/README.md

 This is the backend server for RudderStack assignment.

 This app is a simple `nodejs` server with `experss` and `SQLite` database using `sequilize` as ORM layer.
 Users can create new `Templates` with different `Fields` and create Data `Sources` with a specific `Template`

+To create a `Source` via UI, follow this [link](https://github.com/zkhil1/rudderstack-react-frontend)

 ## Getting Started

+Prerequisites: Install `nodejs`.
+You can follow the offical [guide](https://nodejs.org/en/download) or use `nvm`

 Clone the repository locally.
 To install dependencies, run